No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 9. StudyStack to Learn Korean

 This app has a unique system designed for learning new Korean words.
-It includes themed categories, customizable flashcards, and spaced review sessions.
+It includes thematic categories, customizable flashcards, and spaced-retrieval sessions.

-If you log in to StudyStack, the website will track where your flashcards are.
+If you log in to StudyStack, the website will track the location of your flashcards.
 When you return to the page later, the cards will be in the same boxes you left.

 You can retry, restart, shuffle, auto-play, and fix links to change.
 This can boost your Korean learning experience.